FACT CHECK: Is President Trump Correct That Coal Mines Are Opening?

 Since then, the industry has picked up a bit.
 Several large coal companies have begun to emerge from bankruptcy, buoying the industry.

 Still, despite this uptick, the industry isn't going back to its glory days of a few years ago, regardless of Trump's pro-coal policies, Stevenson says.
-He expects natural gas prices to fall and the shortage of "met" coal to ease.
+He expects natural gas prices to fall and the shortage of met coal to ease.
 "The direction is downward," Stevenson says.

 "There's not a whole lot a government can do to change economics, so we don't really expect a whole lot of change to the coal demand outlook from what any administration really can do," he says.
-"Most analysts would agree (Trump's pro-coal policies) are probably a case of slowing the decline (rather than generating) any real upside."
+"Most analysts would agree [Trump's pro-coal policies] are probably a case of slowing the decline [rather than generating] any real upside."

 Coal production reached a 30-year low in 2015, and the number of U.S. coal miners fell from 90,000 in 2012 to 50,000 in 2016, according to the Bureau of Labor Statistics.
 The number of U.S. coal mines dropped from 1,831 in 2006 to 1,159 in 2015, according to the Energy Information Administration.